Vulnerability Assessment of Large-scale Power Systems to False Data Injection Attacks: Abstract

 \section{Abstract}

-This paper studies the vulnerability of large-scale power systems to false data injection attacks through their physical consequences.
-Prior work has shown that a bi-level optimization problem can be used to determine the worst-case consequences of such attacks, wherein an attack aims to maximize the physical power flow on a target line subsequent to re-dispatch.
-This problem can be transformed into a mixed-integer linear program, but it is hard to solve on large systems due to numerical difficulties.
-Four computationally efficient algorithms to solve this problem are presented.
-These algorithms provide feasible attacks that cause line overflows, as well as upper bounds on the maximal power flow subsequent to any attack.
-Vulnerability assessments are conducted for the IEEE 118-bus system and the Polish system with 2383 buses using these algorithms.
+This paper studies the vulnerability of large-scale power systems to false data injection (FDI) attacks through their physical consequences.
+An attacker-defender bi-level linear program (ADBLP) can be used to determine the worst-case consequences of FDI attacks aiming to maximize the physical power flow on a target line.
+This ADBLP can be transformed into a single-level mixed-integer linear program (MILP), but it is numerically intractable for power systems with a large number of buses and branches.
+In this paper, a modified Benders' decomposition algorithm is proposed to solve the ADBLP on large power systems without converting it to the MILP.
+Of more general interest, the proposed algorithm can be used to solve any ADBLP.
+Vulnerability of the IEEE 118-bus system and the Polish system with 2383 buses to FDI attacks is assessed using the proposed algorithm.

 \global\long \figurename{Fig.} \global\long \tablename{TABLE}